-Kitchen with accessible oven; locking cupboard; hob with front controls
+Kitchen with accessible oven and hob with front controls

 Integrated cookers and hobs are usually provided as part of the fit out of the kitchen areas.
-The cookers should provide an easy opening door, which will not be too heavy for the householder to use.
-Side opening oven doors can also help people to access the oven and its contents easily, putting cooked food straight onto the bench areas.
+The cookers should provide an easy opening door.
+Side opening oven doors can help people to access the oven and its contents easily, putting cooked food straight onto the bench areas.
+Bottom hinged oven doors create an immediate barrier into the oven as people need to stretch over it and into the oven for their food.